Authors: Heraldo Borges, Murillo Dutra, Rafaelli~Coutinho, Fábio Perosi, Amin Bazaz, Florent~Masseglia, Esther Pacitti, Fábio Porto, Eduardo Ogasawara

 An example with 12 spatial time series.
 Using a traditional approach only a single motif in ST3 is found.

 CSA approach creates some combined series from all the time series, which enables the motif discovery algorithm to discover candidate motifs that explore both spatial and time properties of the time series.

 The motifs discovered are mapped into the time series and checked if they are, in fact, spatial-time motifs.

 Top motifs discovered according to CSA ranking function.

 Top motifs discovered according to the number of occurrences.

-Acknowledgments: The authors thank CNPq, CAPES, and FAPERJ for partially sponsoring this research.
+Acknowledgments: The authors thank CAPES, CNPq, and FAPERJ for partially sponsoring this work.